idogrusoz/osoc19-open-recognition-starter/README.md

    <h4>1.c REGISTERED USER WITH A TRUST RELATIONSHIP</h4>

-   Can add skills and comments for other user.
+   Can add skills and comments for another user.

  <h3>2.
 ESTABLISHING A TRUST RELATIONSHIP</h3>

   A user can send a trust request to the other user.
 Receiving user is notified and can choose to approve or reject this request.
 After rejection users are allowed to make another attempt to establish a trust relationship.
-As a result of the approval trust relationship is established and users will be shown an "Add Trust"and an "Add Skill" button in order to contribute to the other user's profile.
+As a result of the approval trust relationship is established and users will be shown an "Add Trust" and an "Add Skill" button in order to contribute to the other user's profile.
 Users are also shown an upvote button in the list of existing skills of the user which allows them to recognise this skill for one time.

   <h3>3.
 SUBMITTING A COMMENT</h3>